yogishaaniraula/js-daily/README.md

+# js-daily
-# This is my daily JavaScript
+This is my daily Js